 These are in no particular order.
-We favor no solution over the other because, in the end, it’s mostly objective and depends on what you need from the solution.
+We favor no solution over the other.

-Gusto is a great HR Software for small businesses.
+Gusto is a great small business HR software.
 Gusto’s main strength is in its offerings considering employee benefits.

-Gusto was mainly designed as a payroll software, but what it offers in terms of HR and benefits is so excellent and robust, and its pricing is reasonable enough that it can easily take its place as a excellent HR software for small business.
+Gusto was mainly designed as payroll software, but its HR and benefits are excellent and robust.
+Moreover, its pricing is reasonable enough to easily take its place as an excellent HR software for small businesses.

 Gusto makes the recruitment process paperless and more efficient to save your energy, time, and money.

-Importing employee data from other application is a time-saving feature that will make onboarding much easier.
-It also provides your new employees with a professional hiring experience.
+Importing employee data from other applications is a time-saving feature that will make onboarding much more manageable.
+It also provides your new employees with professional hiring experience.

-Gusto integrates with other popular accounting and time-tracking applications to provide further functionality for their users.
+Gusto integrates with other popular accounting and time-tracking applications to provide additional functionality for its users.

 Gusto doesn’t offer applicant tracking or performance management.
-No recruiting tools are available, so you need to find employees using other tools.
-Gusto’s health insurance benefits are also not available in all 50 U.S. states, so you might want to check if it’s available for your state before making a decision.
+In addition, no recruiting tools are available, so you need to find employees using other tools.
+Gusto’s health insurance benefits are also not available in all 50 U.S. states, so you might want to check if it’s possible for your state before making a decision.

 Gusto offers three pricing plans:

-Core Plan: costs $39/mo. + $6/ employee /mo. – includes all payroll features, health benefits, employee accounts and profiles, workers’ comp administration, and customer support.
+- Core Plan: costs $39/mo. + $6/ employee /mo.
+Includes payroll features, health benefits, employee accounts and profiles, workers’ comp administration, and customer support.

-Complete Plan: Costs $39/mo. + $12/ employee /mo. – Includes all the features of the core plan and adds hiring and onboarding tools, surveys, and time-off requests.
+- Complete Plan: Costs $39/mo. + $12/ employee /mo. – Includes all the care plan features and adds hiring and onboarding tools, surveys, and time-off requests.

-Concierge Plan: Costs $149/mo. + $12/ employee /mo. – Includes all the features of the Complete plan and adds advanced HR tools such as HR resource center, and dedicated support.
+- Concierge Plan: Costs $149/mo. + $12/ employee /mo. – Includes all the Complete plan features and adds advanced HR tools such as HR resource center and dedicated support.

-You can add health benefit, commuter benefits, HSAs, FSAs, 401(K) plans, and 529 Plans to any plan.
+You can add health benefits, commuter benefits, HSAs, FSAs, 401(K) plans, and 529 Plans to any plan.

 Gusto offers a one-month free trial.

-Namely is a solution that can cover the entire HR life cycle and do all-things-Human -Resource-Management related.
-It allows users to customize and tailor anything they want to fit your already-existing business processes.
+Namely is a solution that can cover the entire HR life cycle and do all things-Human -Resource-Management related.
+Furthermore, it allows users to customize and tailor anything they want to fit your already-existing business processes.

-Namely offers all the professional HR features a business can need, including benefits, talent management, performance reviews, onboarding, payroll, timekeeping, and managed services.
+Namely offers all the professional HR features your business would need, including benefits, talent management, performance reviews, onboarding, payroll, timekeeping, and managed services.

 Namely can integrate with almost any software, and it provides users with more pre-configured integration options than any of its competitors.

-The managed services and the social networking feed are two of Namely’s unique features that you won’t be able to find with other HR solutions.
+The managed services and the social networking feed are two of Namely’s unique features that you won’t find with other HR solutions.

 Namely also offers Namely Exchange, which is an online marketplace for employee benefits.

 As explained, Namely is a comprehensive HR suite that offers almost everything.
-However, this comes at a cost; the solution takes 8 to 12 weeks to implement due to all the customization needed.
+However, this comes at a cost; the solution takes 8 to 12 weeks to implement due to all the customization.

 Namely is also quite expensive, and they make matters worse by not offering an explicit pricing scheme online, so you will need to speak to a salesperson to get a quote for your business.

-Unlike many other HR solutions, Namely doesn’t release their pricing online.
+Unlike many other HR solutions, Namely doesn’t release its pricing online.

 Bamboo is user-friendly with an engaging interface that makes using the solution easy.

-What sets Bamboo HR apart from other HR applications is their intuitive and engaging user experience that makes it easy for first-time users to adopt the solution quickly without the need for training.
+What sets Bamboo HR apart from other HR applications is its intuitive and engaging user experience, making it easy for first-time users to adopt the solution without training quickly.

-Bamboo doesn’t offer native integration with popular payroll and benefits software which is something most of its competitors, like Gusto, offers.
-Bamboo also has a hefty setup fee, unlike Gusto and Zoho people that don’t charge you’re a setup fee at all.
+Bamboo doesn’t offer native integration with popular payroll and benefits software, something most of its competitors, like Gusto, offer.
+Bamboo also has a hefty setup fee, unlike Gusto and Zoho People, who don’t charge you a setup fee.

 On its official website, Bamboo doesn’t have an explicit pricing scheme.
-However, by doing some digging around, you can find that their pricing starts at $6.19/ employee /month.
+However, you can find that their pricing starts at $6.19/ employee /month by digging around.

 Bamboo offers a 14-day free trial.

-Zenefits aims to be a flexible and comprehensive HR solution that does without the complexity of other HR platforms while still giving businesses everything they need with a focus on businesses that have employees that spend a lot of time on the road.
+Zenefits aims to be a flexible and comprehensive HR solution without the complexity of other HR platforms while still giving businesses everything they need, focusing on companies with employees who spend a lot of time on the road.

-Zenefits is an excellent HR suite for small and mid-size businesses that offer a robust suite of tools that can automate as many HR tasks as possible.
-The solution can automate onboarding, onboarding tasks, employee data, paperwork management, compliance tasks, and more.
+It is an excellent HR suite for small and mid-size businesses that offer a robust suite of tools to automate as many HR tasks as possible.
+For example, the solution can automate onboarding tasks, employee data, paperwork management, compliance tasks, and more.

 Zenefits also offers time tracking, payroll processing, and regulatory compliance.
-Zenefits offers a full-service benefits management portal as well as a comprehensive payroll portal, but you can opt to hook into another payroll provider if you wish to.
+In addition, they provide a full-service benefits management portal and a comprehensive payroll portal, but you can opt to hook into another payroll provider if you wish to.

-The solution puts a lot of focus on mobile, and their mobile applications offer more than mobile apps of other HR solutions.
-Zenefits also provides integrations with plenty of third-party apps and services including Salesforce, Asana, and many more.
+The solution focuses on mobile, and their mobile applications offer more than mobile apps of other HR software.
+Zenefits also integrates with plenty of third-party apps and services, including Salesforce, Asana, and many more.

-Surprisingly enough, Zenefits is not the best solution for handling benefits.
+Surprisingly enough, it is not the best solution for handling benefits.
 The software itself has some limitations, and it doesn’t assist with claims issues and questions.

-Zenefits’s integrations need work as well; the integrations are not as deep as those offered by competitors.
+Zenefits’s integrations need work; the integrations are not as deep as those offered by competitors.

-Advanced: Costs $40/mo. base fee+ $9/ employee /mo.
-Includes all the features of the standard plan and adds Time-off tracking, HR library, ACA compliance, and Compliance assistant.
+- Advanced: Costs $40/mo. base fee+ $9/ employee /mo.
+Includes all the standard plan features and adds Time-off tracking, HR library, ACA compliance, and Compliance assistant.

 No free trial is available.
-There are a couple of available add-on applications, these are Payroll, Benefits, Time and attendance, HR advisor, Payroll Advisor, performance management, and ultimate advisor.
+However, there are many available add-on applications: Payroll, Benefits, Time and Attendance, HR advisor, Payroll Advisor, performance management, and ultimate advisor.

 If you are looking for a free HR application and have a small team of 5 people or less, then Zoho people is one of your best options.
 Zoho people is a part of the much large Zoho suite of business and productivity software.

-Zoho people offers basic HR data, workflow and reports, documents, leave tracking, performance management, and time-tracking in a user-friendly package that is a delight to use.
+Zoho people offers necessary HR data, workflow and reports, documents, leave tracking, performance management, and time-tracking in a user-friendly package that is a delight to use.

 With Zoho People, you can customize data entry from employees, keep track of employee time, set performance goals, identify key performance areas, and give 360-degree feedback to your employees easily.